-PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF THE COMPANY FOR THE ANNUAL MEETING TO BE HELD ON MAY 29, 1998
+PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF THE COMPANY FOR THE ANNUAL MEETING TO BE HELD ON MAY 20, 1999

-The undersigned hereby constitutes and appoints Dana K. Anderson, Thomas E. O'Hern, and Richard A. Bayer, and each of them, the true and lawful agents and proxies of the undersigned, each with full power of substitution, to vote and act as proxy with respect to all shares of common stock of THE MACERICH COMPANY (the "Company") which the undersigned would be entitled to vote if personally present at the Annual Meeting of Stockholders of the Company to be held at the Miramar Sheraton Hotel, 101 Wilshire Boulevard, Santa Monica, California on May 29, 1998 at 9:00 a.m., and at any adjournment or postponement thereof, with respect to the matters described herein.
+The undersigned stockholder of The Macerich Company, a Maryland corporation (the "Company"), hereby appoints Thomas E. O'Hern and Richard A. Bayer, and each of them, as proxies for the undersigned, each with full power of substitution, to attend the Annual Meeting of Stockholders of the Company to be held at the Miramar Sheraton Hotel, 101 Wilshire Boulevard, Santa Monica, California on May 20, 1999 at 10:00 a.m. local time, and at any adjournment or postponement thereof, to cast on behalf of the undersigned all votes that the undersigned is entitled to cast at such meeting and otherwise to represent the undersigned at the meeting with all powers possessed by the undersigned if personally present at the meeting.
+The undersigned hereby acknowledges receipt of the Notice of the Annual Meeting of Stockholders and revokes any Proxy heretofore given with respect to such meeting.